A yeast infection in your genital area can be annoying at the very least and dangerous for your health at its worst.

 The best lubes for yeast infection prevention are water-based lubes.
 Try to choose a lube without glycerin or parabens when possible.
 Glycerin has a slightly sweet taste, which might sound pleasing for oral sex, but increases your infection risk.
 Likewise, parabens can interact with your endocrine system, acting like estrogen.
 This action can affect the lactobacilli and disrupt the natural balance of your vaginal environment.

-Natural, organic lubes will take care of your skin while protecting the natural pH and delicate balance of your vagina.
+Natural product types lubes will take care of your skin while protecting the natural pH and delicate balance of your vagina.
 Our recommended lubes are water-based, do not contain glycerin, parabens, or any irritant.
 This makes them the best lubes for someone prone to yeast infection.